Terms of Reference

 Memorial welcomes students and scholars from all over the world and contributes knowledge and shares expertise locally, nationally, and internationally.

 (c) Designation of the title of Distinguished University Professor shall be limited to those academic staff members (ASMs) at the rank of full Professor.
 In considering possible nominations, care should be given to the time interval since promotion to full professor.
 It is essential that nominees have sufficient time to acquire a superior and sustained record of performance at that level.
-Vice-Presidents and Deans are not eligible for nomination or application during their administrative terms.
+Vice-Presidents and Deans are not eligible for nomination during their administrative terms.
 Retired faculty members are not eligible for this distinction.
 Those ASMs who resign following their nomination or during the adjudication process are also not eligible for this honour.
-However, a faculty member who chooses to retire following their nomination to the John Lewis Paton Distinguished University Professorship, but remains active within the Memorial University community, is deemed eligible.
+However, a faculty member who chooses to retire following his nomination to the John Lewis Paton Distinguished University Professorship, but remains active within the Memorial University community, is deemed eligible.
 It is the responsibility of the nominator to contact the Office of the Vice-President (Research) to report any changes to the nominee’s eligibility.

 (e) Only one award will be offered annually.
 There shall be no obligation to recommend an award in the absence of suitably qualified and nominated candidates.